eliminmax/colortest/HOW_TO_RUN.md

 # How to run each implementation

+These instructions assume that you are on an amd64 Debian 12 "Bookworm" system.

+They can be adapted to other systems and platforms if you know what you're doing.

 Each one of these was tested on a fresh Debian GNU/Linux Bookworm podman container, made from the following Dockerfile:

 ```dockerfile